-4. Choose Web for the Platform and SAML 2.0 for the Sign on method.
-Then click Create.
+4. Choose SAML 2.0 for the Sign on method.

-5. Enter an App name (Example: SVM) and App logo (Example: see Software Vulnerability Research logo below).
 Then click Next.

+5. Enter an App name (Example: SVR).
+In the App Logo field, click the upload icon, navigate to the location of the logo file, and select the logo (Example: Software Vulnerability Research logo).

+Click Next button.
-- 6. Copy the following from the Software Vulnerability Research Settings > User Management > Single Sign On fields and paste in the Okta SAML Settings > fields: - Single Sign On URL (Same with Recipient URL and Destination URL) to Single sign on URL and Audience URL (SP Entity ID)

-Account Key to accountKey Value
+- 6. Copy the following from the Software Vulnerability Research Settings > User Management > Single Sign On fields and paste in the SAML Settings > fields: - Single Sign On URL (Same with Recipient URL and Destination URL) to Single sign on URL and Audience URL (SP Entity ID) - Account Key to accountKey Value (in Attribute Statements (Optional))